Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 > It is no problem for new players that want to play together to get different races, since the first way point in every starting region is unlocked for every player from the beginning.
 > This enables new players to play with their friends even if they just have free to play accounts.

 What race you choose only has an impact on the story of the game.
-While there are a few racial skills that are unique to them, they are designed to not be very strong, this is done so one race is not preferential over another.
+While there are a few racial skills that are unique to them, they are designed to not be very strong, so that one race is not preferential over another.

-### 0.1.1 The elder Dragons

-The elder dragons are massive dragons that consume magic.
-After consuming magic they tend to sleep for millennia.
-In Guild Wars 2 they are awakening and destroying everything they touch with their primordial forces.

-### 0.1.2 Norn
+### 0.1.1 Norn

 The Norn are a race of hunters who were pushed from their homeland far to the north by the elder dragon Jormag.
-They have a similar appearance to a human but are often much larger averaging nine feet tall and large in stature.
-They have know main governmant but congragate in the city of Hoelbrak.
-These large hunters listen to the Spirits of the wild and have the ability to transform.
+They have a similar appearance to a human but are often much larger averaging 2.7 meters tall and large in figure.
+They have no main government but congragate in the city of Hoelbrak.
+These large hunters listen to the sypirits of the wild and have the ability to transform.

-### 0.1.3 Charr
+### 0.1.2 Charr

 The Charr are a feline race native to Tyria.
 250 years ago they fought one of their final major offensives in the  war against the humans to reclaim territories taken from them.
-Their main city in the game is the black citadel, built on the ruins of the old human kingdom of Ascalon.
-Since the conflict is still going on relations are complicated between Humans and Charr.
+Their main city in the game is the Black Citadel, built on the ruins of the old human kingdom of Ascalon.
+Since then the conflict is still going on and relations are complicated between Humans and Charr.

-### 0.1.4 Asura
+### 0.1.3 Asura

 The Asura are one of the older races.
 Though not native to the surface they were forced out of the underground by the elder dragon Primordus.
 They are best known for their intelligence, technological advantages and their inflated ego.
 Their main city is Rata Sum, built after they had to escape the underground.

-### 0.1.5 Sylvari
+### 0.1.4 Sylvari

-The Sylvari are the youngest race of the planet, only having come to live ~25 years before the events of Guild Wars 2.
+The Sylvari are the youngest race of the planet, only having come to life ~25 years before the events of Guild Wars 2.
 Their main city is the Grove, where they all awaken from the dream, the mysterious stage of consciousness that they experience prior to their awakening, to come into this world.

-### 0.1.6 Humans
+### 0.1.5 Humans

 Humans are the only non-native race on the planet that the player can choose.
 While a thriving force on Tyria in the older times, they are only a shadow of their former glory and influence.
 Their capital City is Divinity's Reach, one of the last major human cities.

 ## 0.2 Questing and Leveling